How to Store LiPo Batteries?

 Part 5.
 FAQs

-• What is the best thing to store LiPo batteries in?
+• How to store LiPo batteries safely?

 • How long do LiPo batteries last in storage mode?